llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Code for this step is in first code cell of the IPython notebook.

-Data was stored in a python pickle file and it contained training, validation and test set.
+Data was stored in a python pickle file.
+Data includes **training, validation and test set**.

 ### 2. The basic summary of the data set.